the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Raider's Council now grants a +10% growth boost in coastal cities and a +15% Production bonus towards Water units.
 - Jet Boat buffed to 25 melee strength, 45 ranged strength.
 - New UUs:
-  - Drifter (replaces Worker, double speed in water, can build water improvements, ~31% cheaper to build)
+  - Drifter (replaces Worker, double speed in water, ~31% cheaper to build)
   - Cutter Boat (replaces Raiding Craft, allowed to enter Ocean tiles, 2-in-3 chance to withdraw from melee units)
   - Lagoon (replaces Gunboat, 2-in-3 chance to withdraw from melee units)
   - Key to the City (replaces Anti-Aircraft Gun, doesn't need to embark, +4 movement in water, +100% Strength vs cities, cannot fortify)